Shahed drones: Shahed 129

 The Shahed 129, sometimes S129, is an Iranian single-engine medium-altitude long-endurance UCAV designed for the Islamic Revolutionary Guard Corps.
 It is capable of combat and reconnaissance missions.
 It has an endurance of 24 hours; it is similar in size, shape, and role to the American MQ-1 Predator.
 The Shahed 129 has been used for airstrikes in the Syrian Civil War and for border patrol on Iran's eastern border.
-As of 2017, the Shahed 129 and Shahed Saegheh are expected to form the backbone of Iran's high-end UAV fleet for at least the next decade.
+As of 2017, the Shahed 129 and Shahed Saeqeh are expected to form the backbone of Iran's high-end UAV fleet for at least the next decade.

 Shahed 131 (Geran-1)

-The Shahed 131, also called Geran-1 (Герань-1, literally "Geranium-1") in Russian service, came to prominence in October 2022 during the Russian invasion of Ukraine.
+The Shahed 131, also called Geran-1 (Герань-1, literally "Geranium-1") in Russian service, came to prominence in October 2022 during the Russo-Ukrainian war.
 It is powered by a Wankel engine model Shahed-783/788.
 The Shahed-131 flight control unit was found to be able to connect with Iridium satellites, which in theory allows the flight path to be altered mid-flight.
 The flight controller has a backup inertial navigation system by MEMS gyroscope.
 Its primary instructions are derived from a commercial-grade GPS unit.

 The Shahed 131 is visually distinguished by vertical stabilisers that extend only upwards from the ends of the wings, while on the larger Shahed 136 they extend both up and down.
 It has a 15 kg warhead and has a range of 900 km.